 4x blood flow X 6x oxygenation = 24x potential oxygenation — repeatedly.

 This is significantly higher than any other known method.
-Research indicates this method provides maximum achievable oxygenation for three critical organs:
+Research indicates this method provides maximum achievable oxygenation for essential organ systems:

 Typical benefits include rapid optimization of neurological and cognitive function.
 Further, maximum known oxygenation for liver and kidneys to aid health restoration for conditions that may be related to inflammation in these organ systems, also beneficial for immunological performance.

-Brain oxygen use as differential oxyhemoglobin & deoxyhemoglobin Immediate & 4 yr longitudinal results Illustration & discussion of Reboot Pattern – short term dip in performance Long term recovery of juvenile chemical injury over 4 years
+Brain oxygen use as differential oxyhemoglobin & deoxyhemoglobin shows increase in oxygen used by the brain Immediate & 4 yr longitudinal results Illustration & discussion of Reboot Pattern – short term dip in performance Long term recovery of juvenile chemical injury over 4 years

 Ben Menefee – USAF Veteran.
 Experienced a severe TBI in Afghanistan.